 Hi!
-We are Pam and Alex, a mother-daughter duo who love to travel!
+We are Alex, Pam, & Jess.
+A trio of moms who love to travel!
 We have spent the last few years mastering how to travel for nearly free using credit card points.
 Now we want to share what we’ve learned so you can be off on your own adventures.

 The Best High Annual Fee Credit Cards